-In a tradition begun last year at the 2012 Boston Marathon, a team of runners focused on healing the Penobscot River are preparing for a new challenge with the first ever 1% for the Planet Mad Marathon to take place in Waitsfield, Vermont, on July 7, 2013.
-The "most beautiful marathon in the world" - now a collaborative effort with 1% for the Planet - is focused on raising awareness and support for organizations that work toward protection and conservation of Earth's special places and natural resources.
+In a tradition begun at the 2012 Boston Marathon, a team of runners focused on healing the Penobscot River prepared for a new challenge with the first ever 1% for the Planet Mad Marathon in Waitsfield, Vermont, on July 7, 2013.
+The "most beautiful marathon in the world" - now a collaborative effort with 1% for the Planet - focused on raising awareness and support for organizations that work toward protection and conservation of Earth's special places and natural resources.

-Team Penobscot members Dale Lolar and Barry Dana are being joined by Dan Kusnierz, Director of the Water Quality Program for the Penobscot Indian Nation, Leah Elliott, and Lori Dana to highlight the work of the Penobscot River Restoration Trust and partners, and to raise funds toward completion of the historic Penobscot River Restoration Project.
-In addition to Team Penobscot, the 1% for the Planet's marathon team is also committed to raising funds for the Penobscot Project.
+Team Penobscot members Dale Lolar and Barry Dana were joined by Dan Kusnierz, Director of the Water Quality Program for the Penobscot Indian Nation, Leah Elliott, and Lori Dana to highlight the work of the Penobscot River Restoration Trust and partners, and to raise funds toward completion of the historic Penobscot River Restoration Project.
+In addition to Team Penobscot, the 1% for the Planet's marathon team was also committed to raising funds for the Penobscot Project.

-We are deeply thankful for all the team members' willingness to embrace a difficult physical challenge on behalf of the Penobscot River, the sea-run fisheries we are working to restore, and the tremendous cultural and ecological benefits we foresee with completion of project.
+We are deeply thankful for all the team members' willingness to embrace a difficult physical challenge on behalf of the Penobscot River, the sea-run fisheries we worked to restore, and the tremendous cultural and ecological benefits we foresee now that the project is complete.

 Congratulations to Dale Lolar, Bob Bryant, and Barry Dana of Team Penobscot

 for their outstanding effort in finishing the 2012 Boston Marathon!